Ghosty-Tongue/Ghosty-Tongue/README.md

 ### Hi there 👋

-Down below you will see my favriote projects, I had made.
+Down below in Pinned projects you will see my favriote projects, I had made.